wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 When a cache miss occurs, the request object is inserted into the MSHR, and we know that it also must be the first entry of the MSHR register (because otherwise, the block will be in a transient state, and the request will not be processed).
-All processing on the address is blocked (including invalidations, which is considered as being ordered before the access operation) until the response event from the lower level cache arrives, in which case, `handleGetSResp()` will be invoked.
+All processing on the address is blocked (excluding invalidations, which is considered as being ordered before the access operation) until the response event from the lower level cache arrives, in which case, `handleGetSResp()` will be invoked.